david-t-martel/rusb/docs/ESP32.md

 The helper also exposes `set_control_lines` to toggle DTR/RTS—for example to enter the ESP32 bootloader.

+See `cargo run --example esp32_s3_flash <firmware.bin>` for a complete proof of concept flasher.
+It reads a binary file, toggles the boot pins, and streams the image using SLIP frames via the helper APIs.

 ## Notes

 - Many ESP32 boards still rely on external CP210x/FTDI bridges; use the FTDI